 If the ball hits any part of the line, it is a fair ball, and is not called.
 The umpire is supposed to stay silent.
 If the ball lands outside of the line in foul territory, the umpire puts their hands about their head ans says foul.
 If a ball bounces in fair territory, but leaves fair territory before is passes a base, it is a foul ball.
 If the ball bounce in fair territory, but it goes foul after passing a base, then is it still considered a fair ball.

-Once again the answer to this lies in the definition of a foul ball listed in Rule 2 of the MLB rule book.
+The answer to this lies in the definitions listed in Rule 2 of the MLB rule book.
+FAIR TERRITORY is that part of the playing field within, and including the first base and third base lines, from home base to the bottom of the playing field fence and perpendicularly upwards.
+All foul lines are in fair territory.
 A FOUL BALL is a batted ball that settles on foul territory between home and first base, or between home and third base, or that bounds past first or third base on or over foul territory, or that first falls on foul territory beyond first or third base, or that, while on or over foul territory, touches the person of an umpire or player, or any object foreign to the natural ground.
-This answer depends entirely on the position of the "you" in this question.
-The batter, the umpire and the catcher are all generally in foul territory at the time the batter swings.
-If the batted ball hits any one of those people while they are in foul territory, the ball is immediately foul.
-However, if in the umpire's judgement, the contact was made while over or on fair territory, the ball is fair.
-Nothing that occurs to the ball after the contact will change whether it is fair or foul.
+From these you will gather that home plate is entirely within fair territory so a ball hitting home plate is still "fair".
+However, if the "you" in this example is the batter, catcher or umpire and the part of their bodies that the ball touches in on or over foul territory, the ball becomes foul at that point and remains foul no matter what happens afterward.
+If, however, in the umpire's judgement, the contact is made on or over fair territory, and the ball remains in fair territory, the ball would be fair.
+In addition, if the umpire determine that the bass is fair, and the "you" is the batter, then the batter would be out.

 Once a batted ball is touched by a defensive player in foul territory, it is ruled a foul ball regardless if said batted ball returns to fair territory.